globoglobito/Python-Guide/README.md

-# A Small simple guide to learn Python:
+# A small simple guide to learn Python:

 Adapted from the NSA Guide to Python Programming.
 Seriously if you want something more comprehensive, and you like reading courses, check it out at: https://archive.org/details/comp3321/page/n89/mode/2up/search/device